§ 6-16-6. When transfer is made or obligation is incurred.

 (i) If oral, when it becomes effective between the parties; or

-(ii) If evidenced by a writing, when the writing executed by the obligor is delivered to or for the benefit of the obligee.
+(ii) If evidenced by a record, when the record signed by the obligor is delivered to or for the benefit of the obligee.